Q&A with Nick Warntjes, Associated Feed and Supply

 8. How to can I keep water intake and appetite consistent?

 In addition to ensuring your lamb has fresh feed and water, supplements such as Sure Champ® Spark and Vita Charge® can be used to increase intake.
 Spark is best used as a daily top-dress supplement.
-Spark contains Amaferm®, a prebiotic that stimulates the digestive system, promotes consistency in appetite and will allow your animal to fully utilize your base ration and other feed additives.
+Spark contains Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 A product like Vita Charge Liquid Boost® or Vita Charge® Gel is ideal for stressful situations like receiving, hauling and showing, which can all throw an animal off track.
 I recommend administering Vita Charge three days prior to the increase in stress and until the environment returns to normal or stress is reduced.